LLNL/sundials/doc/arkode/SphinxDocs/guide/source/ARKStep_f_interface/Preconditioning.rst

 -----------------------------------------------

-The FARKBBD interface module is a package of C functions which, as part of the FARKODE interface module, support the use of the ARKode solver with the parallel vector module (:ref:`NVectors.NVParallel`), and the combination of the ARKBBDPRE preconditioner module (see the section :ref:`ARKStep_CInterface.BBDPre`) with any of the Krylov iterative linear solvers.
+The FARKBBD interface module is a package of C functions which, as part of the FARKODE interface module, support the use of the ARKStep solver with the parallel vector module (:ref:`NVectors.NVParallel`), and the combination of the ARKBBDPRE preconditioner module (see the section :ref:`ARKStep_CInterface.BBDPre`) with any of the Krylov iterative linear solvers.

-The user-callable functions in this package, with the corresponding ARKode and ARKBBDPRE functions, are as follows:
+The user-callable functions in this package, with the corresponding ARKStep and ARKBBDPRE functions, are as follows:

 * :f:func:`FARKBBDINIT()` interfaces to :c:func:`ARKBBDPrecInit()`.